 Seek Advice from a New Mexico Personal Injury Lawyer

-If you are injured in an accident in or around Santa Fe, you should discuss your options for seeking compensation with a New Mexico accident lawyer.
+If you are injured in an accident in or around Santa Fe or are contemplating filing an injury claim, you should discuss your options for seeking compensation with a New Mexico accident lawyer.
 You should also know that, even if you are partially at fault for an accident in New Mexico, it is still worth filing a claim since New Mexico’s comparative negligence law will allow you to recover damages from the defendant.
 Contact Slate Stern Law today to learn more about how we serve plaintiffs in New Mexico.